-Though the overall death due to counterfeit drugs is not well known, it is a fact that its damage on E-mail 55 : addisdemissie@yahoo.com I would like thank Prof. Yemane Berhane for his close guidance and technical 56 assistances from inception to the end of this paper.
-My special thanks also go to my wife, W/ro Helen Bekele 57 and my kids, Herma Addis and Michael Addis for their encouragements and family help to realize and complete 58 my MPH studies.
-59 the costs of public health is so huge.
-Among other direct impacts on individuals, resistance to medicine for 60 curing diseases is considered to be the leading cause of mortality as a result of treatment failure.
-Counterfeit anti 61 malarial drugs are also contributing a lot in the death of a million people around the world (5).
-The prevalence 62 of counterfeit drugs in developing countries is very high and it is estimated to be 60% in countries which are 63 found in African and Southeast Asia.
-Apart from this, most of the counterfeit drugs are those that are used to 64 treat serious diseases such as malaria, tuberculosis and HIV/AID (6).
-In general, counterfeit drugs are made in 65 66 various categories ranging from life-threatening diseases such as diabetes to simple pain killers and other lifestyle 67 products such as drugs for erectile dysfunctions (2).
+Though the overall death due to counterfeit drugs is not well known, it is a fact that its damage on the costs of public health is so huge.
+Among other direct impacts on individuals, resistance to medicine for curing diseases is considered to be the leading cause of mortality as a result of treatment failure.
+Counterfeit anti malarial drugs are also contributing a lot in the death of a million people around the world(5).
+The prevalence of counterfeit drugs in developing countries is very high and it is estimated to be 60% in countries which are found in African and Southeast Asia.
+Apart from this, most of the counterfeit drugs are those that are used to treat serious diseases such as malaria, tuberculosis and HIV/AID(6).
+In general, counterfeit drugs are made in various categories ranging from life-threatening diseases such as diabetes to simple pain killers and other lifestyle products such as drugs for erectile dysfunctions(2).